How to Best Use Your Split System this Winter

 Organise a Split System Upgrade

-Cleaning and maintenance can only do so much when it comes to an older reverse cycle air con.
+Cleaning and maintenance can only do so much when it comes to an older reverse cycle split system air conditioner.
 Eventually, they hit a point where repairs cannot maximise efficiency.
 If the heat just never cuts through the chill, consider upgrading your split system.

 The average life expectancy of a split system is typically about 20 years, give or take.
 After that amount of time, you can certainly expect a system to longer be at the forefront of heating technology, too.

-Advancements in inverter technology and energy efficiency have even seen improvements of 30 per cent on split systems from about 10 years ago.
+Advancements in inverter technology and energy efficiency have even seen improvements of 30% on split systems from about 10 years ago.
 And with Minimum Energy Performance Standards (MEPS) to consider, if you want to feel toasty warm all winter long, contact Metropolitan Air Conditioning.